 Timing is crucial when it comes to asking patients to review your practice.
 The window to ask should be immediately after a patient comes out of the office from their visit or procedure until the end of that day.
 People are more likely to remember how their experience went nearly five minutes ago, compared to their visit several days ago.

-If you are still not getting enough reviews, provide an incentive for patients to complete one.
+If you are still not getting enough patient reviews, provide an incentive for patients to complete one.
 Offer a discount for their next appointment, a prepaid Amazon gift card, or a chance to win a raffle prize after submitting their review of the experience.
 The purpose of using incentives is to encourage patients to describe how they felt their visit or procedure went.
 Make sure people aren’t taking advantage of your offer by submitting dishonest or not enough input on their reviews.

 Respond to Existing Reviews